-I love to make these DIY Freezer Smoothie Packs!
+I love to make these DIY Frozen Smoothie Packs!
 They are easy to put together and, best of all, they are extremely inexpensive.
 It is a great meal prep idea and you’ll make several days worth in just 10 minutes.

 Just dump the contents of the smoothie pack into your magic bullet, Ninja or Vitamix, add water (or milk) and you’re good to go!

 Update: I make these even cheaper by making my own yogurt!